 It’s not quite right to say that Roxy Music is an underrated band.
 They influenced countless bands in the ’70s and ’80s, and some of them—like Duran Duran—took that blend of commercialism and artsy weirdness to new mainstream heights.
 Ostensibly a glam-rock band in their first iteration, the UK group balanced the muscular rock ‘n’ roll of T. Rex with a penchant for electronic experimentation thanks to original member Brian Eno, credited for “treatments.”
 Theirs wasn’t a straightforward rock ‘n’ roll sound, however.
 It was enigmatic and dark.
 Sometimes it was vibrant and luxurious.
 At others, sensual and mature.
 And it was always changing.
 At the front of the band was Bryan Ferry, whose musical persona was something of an outsize character, the kind of too-handsome, suit-clad playboy who you’d imagine always had a cocktail in one hand and a supermodel under his arm—late to the party in an expensive car, always charming but never the type to let you in close enough to understand who he really was.
 Sometimes he’d even wear an eyepatch—it was a thing people did in the ’70s, apparently.
 And on record, he provided only more questions than answers.
 But image was a major part of the band’s appeal, from the campy cheesecake album covers to their often outlandish stage getups.

 Roxy Music came to a halt after their 1982 album Avalon, which produced the hit song “More Than This,” already a standard by the time Bill Murray crooned it in a Japanese karaoke parlor in Lost In Translation.
 But that decade, as short as it was, was wild and unpredictable.
 It was enough to get them inducted into the Rock and Roll Hall of Fame, and the ceremony takes place this weekend (sans Brian Eno, who is taking a year off from plane travel, it would appear).
-Before they accept the honor, we’re taking a look back at the complete Roxy Music discography, from their art-glam weirdness to the serene shores of Avalon.
+Before they accept the honor, we’re taking a look back at the complete Roxy Music albums ranked and rated (but presented in chronological order), from their art-glam weirdness to the serene shores of Avalon.